...

 Hair Loss

 Hair loss is also known as alopecia.
 Most cases occur in men and are related to androgen production (male hormones).
-Local treatment with medicinal plants stimulates and gives strength to the hair follicles, from which hair grows.
-Hair loss may sometimes be triggered by general reasons, such as lack of nutrients, toxins, systemic ailments, or nervous tension.
+Local treatment with medicinal plants stimulates and strengthens the hair follicles from which hair grows.
+General reasons, such as lack of nutrients, toxins, systemic ailments, or nervous tension, may sometimes trigger hair loss.

 Dandruff